 Water and Sewer System Board and the Storey County Liquor and Gaming Board and during this meeting may convene as any of those boards as indicated on this or a separately posted agenda.
 All matters listed under the consent agenda are considered routine and may be acted upon by the Board of County Commissioners with one action, and without an extensive hearing.
-Any member of the Board or any citizen may request that an item be taken from the consent agenda, discussed, and acted upon separately during this meeting.
-Pursuant to NRS 241.020 (2)(d)(6) Items on the agenda may be taken out of order, the public body may combine two or more agenda items for consideration, and the public body may remove an item from the agenda or delay discussion relating to an item on the agenda at any time.
-The Commission Chair reserves the right to limit the time allotted for each individual to speak.

-All items include discussion and possible action to approve, modify, deny, or continue unless marked otherwise.

-- 1. CALL TO ORDER REGULAR MEETING AT 10:00 A.M.

-- 2. PLEDGE OF ALLEGIANCE

-- 3. DISCUSSION/FOR POSSIBLE ACTION:
+Any member of the Board or any citizen may request that an item be taken from the consent agenda, discussed,

+- and acted upon separately during this meeting.
+Pursuant to NRS 241.020 (2)(d)(6) Items on the agenda may be taken out of order, the public body may combine two or more agenda items for consideration, and the public body may remove an item from the agenda or delay discussion relating to an item and the public body may remove an item from the agenda or delay discussion - relating to an item on the agenda at any time.
+The Commission Chair reserves the right to limit the time allotted for each individual to speak. - 1 All items include discussion and possible action to approve, modify, deny, or continue unless marked otherwise. - 1.
+CALL TO ORDER REGULAR MEETING AT 10:00 A.M. - 2.
+PLEDGE OF ALLEGIANCE - 3.
+DISCUSSION/FOR POSSIBLE ACTION: